-The 2013 season was the second season for Tucker Frawley as John Stuper's associate head coach and sixth season overall on Coach Stuper's staff.
+The 2015 season will be the fourth season for Tucker Frawley as John Stuper's associate head coach and eighth season overall on Coach Stuper's staff.
 His main duties at Yale include coaching the hitting corps, preparing the team defense and guiding the program's recruiting efforts.

 A graduate of the College of the Holy Cross, Frawley graduated as the school's all-time leader in career hits in 2006.
 He was a three-time All-Patriot League selection at second base for the Crusaders, including a junior season in which he hit .409, ranking him 17th nationally.
 He is a three-time Hop Riopel Award recipient, an award given to the Crusaders' most valuable player, making him one of only two players to earn the distinction on three occasions.
 Frawley was named All-New England in both 2005 and 2006 and was named to the ABCA/Rawlings All-Northeast Region team in 2006.